LAVA-LAB/lava-lab.github.io/_projects/safe_transfer_rl.md

     </div>
 </div>
 <div class="caption">
-    How to train a policy in a source task such that it can learn quickly and safely_ how to solve the target task?
+    How to train a policy in a source task such that it can learn quickly and safely learn how to solve the target task?
 </div>